shadullah/event-management-api-mySql/README.md

 # Event-management-with-Node-MySQL

-This website is built using Javascript, NodeJs, ExpressJs, MySQL, Postman, Netlify.
+This website is built using Javascript, NodeJs, ExpressJs, MySQL, Postman, Vercel.

 ## Live Demo